 After selecting or defining the alloy, the pitting resistance equivalent number, PREN, as defined in the International Standard ISO 15156, is calculated and displayed.

 The next step the user needs to do is to select one of the two input parameters, the temperature or the concentration of chloride.
 If the user select the temperature as the input parameter (Figure 2), CRA-Compass will determine the application limit or the maximum concentration of chloride for the selected alloy in terms of its resistance to pitting and crevice corrosion.
 The probability of stress corrosion cracking (SCC) and the temperature limit for SCC are also determined.
 If the user select the chloride concentration as the input parameter, CRA-Compass will determine the application limit or the maximum temperature for the selected alloy (Figure 3) in both chlorinated and non-chlorinated waters in terms of its resistance to pitting and crevice corrosion.
 The probability of stress corrosion cracking (SCC) and the temperature limit for SCC are also determined.
-The critical pitting potential, Epit, for the selected alloy is computed by CRA-Compass and is displayed under the Output on Application Limit.
-This predicted value corresponds to the measurement in 3.5% NaCl solution at 30oC in the laboratory.
+The open circuit potential, the critical pitting potential, and the repassivation potential for the selected alloy are computed by CRA-Compass and are displayed under the Output on Application Limit.
+This predicted values correspond to the measurements in 3.5% NaCl solution at 30oC in the laboratory.

 If an alloy is not in the built-in list, the user can select "User-Defined-Alloy" from the list and then enter the chemical compositions in the table as shown in Figure 6 below.
 The PREN number and all other predictions are then computed accordingly.